Waiver of inadmissibility (United States)

-An Application for Waiver of Grounds of Inadmissibility is an application for legal entry to the United States made by an individual who is otherwise inadmissible on one or more grounds.
-The application is submitted to the consular office, U.S. Citizenship and Immigration Services office or immigration court considering the immigrant visa or adjustment of status application.
+An Application for Waiver of Grounds of Inadmissibility is an application for legal entry to the United States made by an individual who on one or more grounds is deemed inadmissible.
+The application is submitted to the consular office, U.S. Citizenship and Immigration Services office or SCOTUS court considering the visa or adjustment of status application.

 Otherwise Inadmissible persons

 Persons may be inadmissible to the United States for any one of the grounds for excludability listed below.